 6. How does the EUDR apply to SMEs?

-Small and micro-undertakings established before December 30, 2020, are eligible for an extended compliance deadline of June 30, 2025, under the EUDR.
-SME traders may rely on due diligence statements obtained from their suppliers rather than conducting their own due diligence.
+Small and micro-undertakings established before December 30, 2020, are eligible for an extended compliance deadline of June 30, 2026.
+SME traders may rely on due diligence statements from their suppliers.

 7. How does the EUDR apply to the UK?

-The EUDR is an EU regulation and does not directly apply to the UK as a non-EU country.
-However, UK companies exporting relevant commodities or products to the EU will need to comply with the EUDR requirements to access the EU market.
+The EUDR is an EU regulation and does not directly apply to the UK.
+However, UK companies exporting relevant commodities or products to the EU must comply with EUDR requirements.

 8. How does the EUDR differ from the EUTR?

-The EUDR replaces the existing EU Timber Regulation (EUTR) once it comes into force on December 30, 2024.
-However, the EUTR will still apply for three (03) more years for wood products harvested before June 29, 2023, and placed on the EU market on or after December 30, 2024.
-The EUDR has a broader scope covering additional commodities beyond timber.
+The EUDR replaces the EU Timber Regulation (EUTR) as of December 30, 2025.
+However, the EUTR will still apply for wood harvested before June 29, 2023, and placed on the market after December 30, 2025.
+EUDR has a broader scope than EUTR.

 9. What does the EUDR require from businesses?

-Businesses must issue a due diligence statement establishing negligible deforestation risk in their supply chain since December 2020.
-They must also prove that the products were grown legally according to local land rights and other regulations.
+Businesses must issue a due diligence statement proving negligible deforestation risk since December 2020 and prove that the products were grown legally according to local laws.

 10. How will the EUDR change business operations?

-Complying with EUDR requires significant changes in business operations, including extensive data collection and supply chain transparency.
-For example, businesses need to provide geolocation data for every farm plot that contributes to shipments.
+Complying with the EUDR requires data collection and transparent supply chains.
+Businesses must provide geolocation data for every contributing farm plot.

 11. What are the potential impacts on coffee and cocoa pricing?